Anatomy of a good design

 Does price directly depend on country?

-If you take the formula above as the base (Total design time × hourly rate = design cost) you can count the app design costs in your country, and also the cost in the outsourcing countries.
+If you take the formula above as the base (Total design time × hourly rate = design cost) you can answer the question ‘how much does it cost to design an app?’ and count the cost in your country or in the outsourcing countries.

 Let’s take Ukraine as an example.
 The average rate of a designer’s work per hour is about $50, the maximum time for developing an app design of average complexity is 250 hours.
 Total: 50×250= $12,500.